 An "asset in Ireland" includes where it is physically located in Ireland (and for an intangible asset (e.g. intellectual property), where it is owned, controlled or otherwise in the possession of an undertaking in Ireland).

-An "undertaking in Ireland" includes (a) where it is constituted or governed by the laws of Ireland, and (b) where it is controlled by a person: (i) that is an undertaking constituted or governed by the laws of Ireland, or (ii) which is ordinarily resident in Ireland.
+An "undertaking in Ireland" is where (a) it is constituted or otherwise governed by the laws of Ireland, or (b) has its principal place of business in Ireland.